 - You have a shortage of time, running your business should be your priority, and if you are at maximum capacity outsource anything that you can to relieve you.

-- You don’t consider yourself numerate, if you aren’t bookkeeping could take you an inordinate amount of time.
+- You don’t consider yourself numerate, otherwise your bookkeeping could take an inordinate amount of time.

 - You aren’t organised and hate administration.

 There are various advantages of outsourcing your bookkeeping, or employing an in-house bookkeeper: